mabrek/mabrek.github.io/_drafts/kafka-parquet-timeseries.md

 Most of my data uses graphite line format (TODO) which is quite verbose.
 Metric names and timestamps are repeating.
 Metrics are sent periodically at the same time so their lines share single timestamp.
 The same set of metrics is being sent each time.
 Only value changes over time but for many metrics are not changing a lot which makes it a good target for dictionary or delta encoding (TODO).

+### Feeding graphite data into Kafka

-I've set up single node Kafka as described in http://kafka.apache.org/documentation.html#quickstart
+I've set up single node Kafka as described in [manual](http://kafka.apache.org/documentation.html#quickstart)

 Feeding graphite data into Kafka turned out to be one-liner with nc (TODO) and kafkacat(TODO):